 Ready to start offering tax resolution?
 We'll walk you through the steps of getting authorized to represent tax resolution clients.
 Learn more!

 Getting authorized to offer tax resolution isn’t a complicated process, especially if you’re already a certified enrolled agent, CPA, or attorney.
-In fact, in just three steps, you can become authorized to represent tax resolution clients and start doubling your monthly income with tax resolution cases.
+In fact, in just a few steps, you can become authorized to represent tax resolution clients and start doubling your monthly income with tax resolution cases.

 If you want to start offering tax resolution services, you will have to be certified as either a CPA, a tax attorney, or an enrolled agent, which are all designated by the IRS as able to represent clients in tax disputes.
 Becoming an enrolled agent (EA) is the only option that doesn’t require at least a bachelor’s degree, but you do still have to prove competency.

 If you want to become an EA, first you need to obtain a Preparer Tax Identification Number (PTIN).
 To obtain a PTIN, navigate to the IRS PTIN System.
 Be sure to have the following information ready for smooth application:

 Once you have gathered your information, you simply create an account and apply.
 You can log into your account to check the status of your PTIN, but in general, your PTIN will likely be issued to you immediately after you apply.

 Then you need to pass a comprehensive three-part exam that tests your knowledge of tax law and processes.
 This exam, known as the Special Enrollment Examination (SEE), covers individuals, businesses, and representation, practice, and procedures.
 Participants must pass each of the parts within three years to earn their license.
 There’s no educational requirement or hourly threshold that qualifies a person to become an EA, just the exam itself.

 Once you’ve passed the exam, you must go through a background check administered by the IRS.
 Every three years after that, you must keep up on continuing education credits.